The vCenter Server Security Token Service (STS) is a Web service that issues, validates, and renews security tokens.

-As a token issuer, STS uses a private key to sign tokens and publishes the public certificates for services to verify the token signature. vCenter Single Sign-On manages STS signing certificates.
-STS signing certificates are not stored in the VMware Directory Service (vmdir).
+As a token issuer, the Security Token Service (STS) uses a private key to sign the tokens and publishes the public certificates for services to verify the token signature. vCenter Server manages the STS signing certificates and stores them in the VMware Directory Service (vmdir).
 Tokens can have a significant lifetime, and historically might have been signed by any one of multiple keys.

 By default, the VMware Certificate Authority (VMCA) generates the STS signing certificate.
-You can replace the default STS signing certificate by using the CLI.
-Do not replace the STS signing certificate unless your company's security policy requires replacing all certificates.
+You can refresh the STS signing certificate with a new VMCA certificate.
+You can also import and replace the default STS signing certificate with a custom or third-party generated STS signing certificate.
+Do not replace the STS signing certificate unless the security policy of your company requires replacing all certificates.

 - Refresh STS certificates

 - Import and replace custom and third-party generated STS certificates